 My basic advice for stocking your fridge and pantry for easy lunch packing is to just make sure you have a little bit of variety from each the food groups, and you'll be good to go.
 With a few different choices in each group, you can make limitless combinations and lunch will never get boring.

-- Bread for sandwiches: I usually try to always have some kind of whole wheat bread at a minimum.
-Often I will also buy a few other kinds of breads for variety - maybe some rolls or biscuits, English muffins, bagels, etc.
+- Bread for sandwiches: Some kind of whole wheat bread at a minimum.
+Plus a few other kinds of breads for variety - rolls or biscuits, English muffins, bagels, etc.

-- Tortillas: I try to always keep a good supply of big flour tortillas.
-These are great for quesadillas, burritos, wraps, pinwheels.
+- Tortillas: These are great for quesadillas, burritos, wraps, pinwheels.